 Dye-modification of Elastin-like Proteins via SPAAC

-Add 1 microliter of fluorescent dye to 500 microliters of ELP solution [1-TXT] and incubate the reaction for about 10 hours at 15 degrees Celsius while shaking, making sure to protect it from the light [2].
+Add 1 microliter of fluorescent dye to 500 microliters of ELP solution [1-TXT] and incubate the reaction for about 10 hours at 15 degrees Celsius while shaking at 250 rpm in a thermomixer, making sure to protect it from the light [2].

 Talent adding fluorescent dye to the protein solution.
 TEXT: BDP-FL-PEG4-DBCO